How Do Missouri Workers’ Compensation Settlements Work?

 It is important to note that workers’ compensation does not provide compensation for pain and suffering resulting from your injury.

-Temporary total disability (TTD) benefits are available if a doctor determines that you cannot work because of an injury or because of recovering from treatment for an injury (such as after surgery).
-Workers’ compensation still pays temporary partial disability benefits if you eventually return to light or modified duty that pays less than your usual total wages.
+Temporary total disability (TTD) benefits are available if a doctor determines that you cannot work because of an injury or while recovering from treatment for an injury (such as surgery).
+Workers’ compensation still pays temporary partial disability benefits if you eventually return to light or modified duty work that pays less than your usual total wages.
 These weekly benefits cover up to 66% of your average weekly wages before taxes and deductions.

 You should continue receiving these TTD benefits until your doctor confirms you can return to work fully or if your condition reaches maximum medical improvement (MMI).
 If your doctor gives you an MMI rating, it means they believe your injury will no longer improve significantly with or without medical care.